Adding visitor capacity to a growing community.

 Designed by University of Manitoba architecture students, the structures will be built by the students and by volunteers and community members, with assistance by an engineer and building authorities.
 Designs »

-Once built, the dwellings will be available for rent for a modest fee not only by participants involved in Harvest Moon workshops and performers at the Harvest Moon Festival, but also to the general public to use as a retreat destination.
+The dwellings will be available for rent for a modest fee not only by participants involved in Harvest Moon workshops and performers at the Harvest Moon Festival, but also to the general public to use as a retreat destination.
 Construction began March 2013.
 Blog »

 The build and the move!
 Video by Cory Aronec.